 About a year ago, the trend hit home for Keri Williams, 42, a banking business systems consultant in Charlotte, North Carolina.
 That’s when the mom of five discovered that her children Amias, 16, and Kayla, 15, had been vaping on and off for about a year using a popular device called JUUL.

-When Williams found out both of her teens were vaping, she made them keep their bedroom doors open unless they were changing clothes and took away their cellphones and media for one month.
+When Williams found out both of her teens were vaping, she made them keep their bedroom doors open unless they were changing clothes.
+She also took away their cellphones and media for one month.
 “I wanted to ‘go big’ so they understood just how serious this was,” Williams says.

 She was right to be concerned.
 “Almost all e-cigarettes contain nicotine, even those that claim they don’t, because there’s no FDA oversight of the manufacturing,” says Jennifer Hobbs Folkenroth, national senior director, tobacco control at American Lung Association.

-Many schools are implementing policies aimed at reducing vaping in school, such as employing bathroom monitors and imposing consequences like suspension or even expulsion.
+Many schools are implementing policies aimed at reducing vaping in school.
+This includes employing bathroom monitors and imposing consequences like suspension or even expulsion.
 But these measures may not be enough, especially if your teenager is becoming a more frequent—and addicted—user.
 If you suspect your teen is vaping, there are some things that parents should do.

 1. Get your teenager talking.

 Vaping is easier to hide because it doesn’t leave a telltale odor of traditional cigarettes or visible secondhand emissions, says Steven Schroeder, M.D., director of the Smoking Cessation Leadership Center at the University of California San Francisco.